 Unlawful and intentional damage or attempted damage to any real or personal property by fire or incendiary devices.
-Note: Possession of fireworks or incendiary devices must be reported as "Possession of Unapproved Items."
+Note: Possession of fireworks or incendiary devices must be reported as "Possession of Unapproved Items".
 Use of such items should be reported as Arson.

-Arson 2 - Attempt to commit arson or use of Arson 2: 6-10 days ISS; restitution matches, lighters or incendiary devices at school; includes but not limited to the use of fireworks.
+Arson 2 - Attempt to commit arson or use of matches, lighters or incendiary devices at school; includes but not limited to the use of fireworks.
 Includes but is not limited to trashcan fires without damage to school property.